shtrausslearning/shtrausslearning.github.io/docs/markdown/bio-portfolio.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](https://www.kaggle.com/code/shtrausslearning/biological-sequence-alignment)

 **Biological sequence alignment** is an important problem in bioinformatics for a number of reasons, for example for understanding genetic variation: By aligning biological sequences, such as DNA or protein sequences, researchers can identify similarities and differences between different organisms or within the same organism.
 This helps in understanding genetic variation, evolution, and relationships between species.
-In this project, we create a biological sequence alignment compatible class for **pairwise** & **multiple** sequence for **global** and **local** sequence alignment, in similar fashion to how we created the biological sequence operation related classes in **[biological-sequence-operations](https://www.kaggle.com/code/shtrausslearning/biological-sequence-operations)**.
+In this project, we create a biological sequence alignment compatible class for **pairwise** & **multiple** sequence (**global** and **local**) sequence alignment, in similar fashion to how we created the biological sequence operation related classes in **[biological-sequence-operations](https://www.kaggle.com/code/shtrausslearning/biological-sequence-operations)**.
 The created classes have been implemented in **[biopylib](https://github.com/shtrausslearning/biopylib)** library

 ![](images/compareseq.png)